 In Conclusion

 There are quite a few ways to get lounge access thanks to credit cards.
-As I mentioned, my favorite is the Venture X since it’s the cheapest option and works for my whole family.
-However, that will be changing next year, so we may need to reassess.
-Furthermore, what works for us may not be best for you.
+We are keeping both a Venture X and a Citi Strata Elite for now.
+This will allow most of our family to have free lounge access.
+However, what works for us may not be best for you.
 Take a look at the options and your travel goals, and decide the best fit for your situation.

 For Capital One products listed on this page, some of the above benefits are provided by Visa® or Mastercard® and may vary by product.
 See the respective Guide to Benefits for details, as terms and exclusions apply.